juglab/cryoCARE_pip/README.md

 This setup trains a denoising U-Net for tomographic reconstruction according to the [Noise2Noise](https://arxiv.org/pdf/1803.04189.pdf) training paradigm.
 Therefor the user has to provide two tomograms of the same sample.
 The simplest way to achieve this is with direct-detector movie-frames.

-These movie-frames can be split in two halves (e.g. with MotionCor2 `-SplitSum 1` or with IMOD `alignframes -debug 10000`) from which two identical, up to random noise, tomograms can be reconsturcted.
+You can use Warp to generate two reconstructed tomograms based on the even/odd frames.
+Alternatively, the movie-frames can be split in two halves (e.g. with MotionCor2 `-SplitSum 1` or with IMOD `alignframes -debug 10000`) from which two identical, up to random noise, tomograms can be reconstructed.

 These two (even and odd) tomograms can be used as input to this cryoCARE implementation.

 ## Manual